Shine‘s heroes, villains, and everyone in between. Not including the plethora of minor cameos.

 Bertram Wooster, Lord Yaxley (Jeeves & Wooster)

 Absentminded but well-meaning member of the 1930s idle rich, with a flair for writing, playing piano, and accidentally getting engaged.
-Jeeves’ employer, and, later, partner and co-guardian of young Walter.
+Has trouble with the Wooster relations.
+Jeeves’ employer-turned-partner, and eventual co-guardian of young Walter.

 Hakim Atawari (Victorian Romance Emma)